gitter-badger/CLOUD-ATLAS/README.md

 - Includes the [PWABuilder pwa-install component](https://github.com/pwa-builder/pwa-install#pwa-install) for an app store like PWA install experience.
 - [Workbox](https://developers.google.com/web/tools/workbox/) for service workers along with the [PWABuilder pwa-update component](https://github.com/pwa-builder/pwa-update#pwa-update) to give your PWA a great offline experience.
 - Includes [PWABuilder pwa-auth](https://github.com/pwa-builder/pwa-auth) web component.
 This component lets your users sign-in/sign-up using their Google, Apple, or Facebook account.
 Your app receives their email address, name, and profile picture.
-- Includes a mainscreen (blank or with a map) and a blank menu with an open/close animation.
+- Includes a blank mainscreen and a blank menu with an open/close animation.

 Everything's ready to your demand...